DavidPalmgren/QuizzAppMERN/README.md

-# testapp
+# StudyApp
-testapp for indiproj MERN
+For indiproj MERN
+All code is under the master branch